waltligon/orangefs/doc/design/storage-interface.md

 stream or any individual key/value pair.
 This allows the implementation of an optimistic approach to consistency.
 Take the example of a read-modify-write operation.
 The caller first reads a data region, obtaining a version tag in the process.
-It then modifies it's own copy of the data.
+It then modifies it’s own copy of the data.
 When it writes the data back, it gives the vtag back to the storage interface.
 The storage interface compares the given vtag against the current vtag for the region.
 If the vtags match, it indicates that